Value Added Catalog of physical properties of more than 1.3 million galaxies from the DESI Survey: Physical properties: model and photometry dependence

-For the representative sample (see App.~\ref{sec:RepresentativeSample} for the description of the representative sample), we select galaxies with high SNR ({\tt SNR} $\ge3$) of H$\alpha$ and H$\beta$ line fluxes taken from {\tt FastSpecFit v3.2} and correct the H$\alpha$ for extinction following:
+For the representative sample (see Appendix~\ref{sec:RepresentativeSample} for the description of the representative sample), we selected galaxies with high S/N ({\tt S/N} $\ge3$) of H$\alpha$ and H$\beta$ line fluxes taken from {\tt FastSpecFit v3.2} and correct the H$\alpha$ for extinction following:

-We also apply aperture correction from {\tt FastSpecFit v3.2}.
-Based on the corrected H$\alpha$ flux and redshift, we derive the H$\alpha$ luminosity and finally, we derive the SFR derived based on the H$\alpha$ emission line (SFR(H$\alpha$)) following Eq.~\ref{eq:sfr}.
-To preserve the consistency of the IMF with the SFR definition proposed by~\cite{Kennicutt1998}, we compare the SFR estimated with {\tt CIGALE} assuming \cite{Salpeter1955} IMF (see Table~\ref{tab:SFRComparison} for the bias introduced by assumption of the \cite{Salpeter1955} or \cite{Chabrier2003} IMF).
-We show the comparison of the SFR(SED) and SFR(H$\alpha$) in Fig.~\ref{fig:SFRcomparison} for the entire representative sample as well as for star-forming galaxies and AGN.
-The discrepancy between SFR(SED) and SFR(H$\alpha$) given by {$\Delta = 0.119$ and {\tt NMAD} $= 0.567$ (see Sec.~\ref{sec:metrics_comparison} for the definitions of the metrics) are mostly driven by the AGN population.
-SFRs for star-forming galaxies are in closer agreement ($\Delta$ = 0.136 and {\tt NMAD} = 0.413) than for AGN ($\Delta = 0.248$ and {\tt NMAD} = 0.871). {Table~\ref{tab:stats} shows how the $\Delta$ and {\tt NMAD} changes with redshift.
+We also applied an aperture correction from {\tt FastSpecFit v3.2}.
+Based on the corrected H$\alpha$ flux and redshift, we derived the H$\alpha$ luminosity; finally, we derived the SFR derived based on the H$\alpha$ emission line (SFR(H$\alpha$)) following Eq.~\ref{eq:sfr}.
+To preserve the consistency of the IMF with the SFR definition proposed by~\cite{Kennicutt1998}, we compared the SFR estimated with {\tt CIGALE} assuming \cite{Salpeter1955} IMF .
+We refer to Table~\ref{tab:SFRComparison} for the bias introduced by assumption of the \cite{Salpeter1955} or \cite{Chabrier2003} IMF).
+We show the comparison of the SFR(SED) and SFR(H$\alpha$) in Fig.~\ref{fig:SFRcomparison} for the entire representative sample as well as for star-forming galaxies and AGNs.
+The discrepancy between SFR(SED) and SFR(H$\alpha$) given by {$\Delta = 0.119$ and {\tt NMAD} $= 0.567$ (see Sect.~\ref{sec:metrics_comparison} for the definitions of the metrics) are mostly driven by the AGN population.
+The SFRs for star-forming galaxies are in closer agreement ($\Delta$ = 0.136 and {\tt NMAD} = 0.413) than for AGNs ($\Delta = 0.248$ and {\tt NMAD} = 0.871). {Table~\ref{tab:stats} shows how the $\Delta$ and {\tt NMAD} changes with redshift.
 There are no clear trends, the consistency of the SFR(SED) and SFR(H$\alpha$) among different redshift bins suggests that there is no dependence on redshift.} The consistency of SFR(SED) and SFR(H$\alpha$) for star-forming galaxies highlights the consistency of the SFRs derived based on the optical-MIR SEDs with the ones derived based on the emission lines.